Eye and vision problems in preschool children

-Refractive errors affecting young children typically can be fully corrected with eyeglasses.
+Refractive errors affecting young children typically can be fully corrected with glasses.

 The First Eye Exam

-Having a complete eye exam before your child enters school allows enough time to catch and correct any vision problems that may interfere with learning.
+Having a complete eye examination before your child enters school allows enough time to catch and correct any vision problems that may interfere with learning.

 DON'T LET POOR VISION AFFECT YOUR CHILD'S LIFE: Find an optometrist near you and book an appointment.

-Children who need vision correction because of refractive errors should have annual eye exams throughout their school years to evaluate any changes.
+Children who need vision correction because of refractive errors should have regular eye check-ups throughout their school years to evaluate any changes.

-During preschool and the school years, your child's visual system is developing along with the rest of their body, so annual eyeglass prescription changes are common.
+During preschool and the school years, your child's visual system is developing along with the rest of their body, so frequent glasses prescription changes are common.

 SEE RELATED: Read more about children's eye exams and how often they are needed.

-Make sure your child receives a comprehensive eye exam from an optometrist, not just vision screenings from school nurses or paediatricians.
+Make sure your child receives a comprehensive eye exam from an optometrist, not just vision screenings from school screening programs or your GP.

-Vision screenings may help spot problems, but they often miss them, too, because they are not comprehensive and and vision exams performed by an optometrist.
+Vision screenings may help spot major problems but they often miss them, too, because they are not comprehensive and and vision exams performed by an optometrist.
 Vision screenings typically are administered by people who are not trained to detect and diagnose all vision and eye health problems.